College: Denim Day 2026

 hair up and make sure they cannot grab your hair when you are dating.

-avoid having harmful conversations such as jokes, comments, or excessive
+harmful conversations such as jokes, comments, or excessive conversations about

-conversations about your body in a sexual manner.
-When dating in college, it is
+your body in a sexual manner.
+When dating in college, it is necessary to

-necessary to understand and know the signs of sexual violence, sexual assault,
+understand and know the signs of sexual violence, sexual assault, sexual harassment,

-college from the psychology department in college as well as resources from the
+psychology department in college as well as resources from the medical clinic

-medical clinic near your college if possible.
-Wear denim on the last Wednesday
+near your college if possible.
+Wear denim on the last Wednesday of April.

-flowers or make paper flowers as an activity for Denim Day.
-Another way is to
+paper flowers as an activity for Denim Day.
+Another way is to purchase

-purchase Sunflowers, Calendula, and a mix of purple, white, and yellow flowers
+Sunflowers, Calendula, and a mix of purple, white, and yellow flowers to

 flowers with a note filled with affirmations or words of encouragement.